 Comments included that of the cleaning procedure, how well it froths and heats, and I kind of came away thinking perhaps….this is why the Nespresso’s successors always make the frother a standalone accessory.
 Could it be that it is easier to control the quality of the coffee drink when the frother functions separately and independently?

 Because this model is labeled as “discontinued” but also carried by Breville and De’Longhi, this leaves open a wider price range to browse through.; and yes, that goes for all new listings too.
 I feel that the price stated is comparable to that of similar models that perform at the same standard.

 The Verdict on the CitiZ

-Just go for it – it’s a really good machine with few problems and long lasting performance 🙂 I do feel however, that the integrated frother connection is something that can be improved upon.
+Just go for it – it’s a really good machine with few problems and long lasting performance 🙂 I do feel however, that the integrated frother connection is something that can or could be improved upon.
 Other than that, it’s a great model.